Akash3731/Gourmet-Slice/README.md

 # Gourmet Slice

 Gourmet Slice is a food ordering web application that allows users to browse, order, and manage food items online.
 The application includes an admin dashboard for managing products and orders.
-Currently we're facing some issues with deployment, sorry for the inconvenience.

 ## Features